Contact: Scott Livingston, Vice President of News

 RECENT NEWS RELEASES

-- Major Broadcasters Launch NEXTGEN TV on Six Local Television Stations in Mobile-Pensacola
+- Major Broadcasters Launch NEXTGEN TV On Six Local Television Stations In Grand Rapids, MI